cracz/TreeAnalysis/README.md

 2) Job ID given by the scheduler.
 3) Name of the config file.
 4) Name of the file with correction info (for re-centering and Fourier shifting) (produced by TreeAnalyzer if not present).
-5) Name of the file with event plane resolutions (produced by TreeAnalyzer if not present).
+5) Name of the file with event plane resolutions (produced by you, see below).

 For your .xml file, send `TreeAnalyzer`, the correction and resolution files, the config file, and the `libs/` directory.
 An example command section would look like this: